mdries-zs/findproxyforurl/netscape_documentation.md

 **Note 1:**

+You should save the JavaScript function

 **by itself**

+, not embed it in HTML.

 **Note 2:** The examples in the end of this document are **complete**, there is no additional syntax needed to save it into a file and use it (of course, the JavaScripts have to be edited to reflect your site’s domain name and/or subnets).

-1. Next, you should configure your server to map the  filename extension to the MIME type:
+1. Next, you should configure your server to map the .pac  filename extension to the MIME type:

-    .pac

 ```
         application/x-ns-proxy-autoconfig
 ```

+  If using a Netscape server, edit the

 mime.types

+  file in the

 config

+  directory.
+If using Apache, CERN or NCSA servers, use the

 AddType

+  directive.

 ---